Combination Products — Verus FDA

 Pre-filled syringes, autoinjectors, inhalers, transdermal systems where device and drug must be evaluated together.

-Cell/gene therapy delivery systems, biologic administration devices where PMOA and quality systems need careful framing.
+Delivery systems where PMOA, comparability, and quality systems need careful framing.

-Products where use errors can lead to dose delivery failures, contamination, or adverse events.
+Use errors can lead to dose failures, contamination, or adverse events—HF must be designed and demonstrated.

 Teams navigating CDER/CDRH/CBER interfaces and needing clear ownership and documentation strategies.